 Love in a Wooden Box by Yateen K Suman

-A debut novel by a young author talks about his college days with friends and all possible college activities, with a twist at the end that makes it a work of fiction.
-The setting though is not usual, it is a college located in then state of Bihar called ISM.
+Love in a Wooden Box is a debut novel by a young author.
+Talks about his college days with friends and all possible college activities.
+With a twist at the end that makes it a work of fiction.
+The setting though is not usual, it is a college located in the then state of Bihar called ISM.
 The place is real and apparently most characters in the story too.

 In the first 80% of the book, the story seems absolutely autobiographical.
 I actually looked at the back cover to confirm that it was indeed fiction.
-Story begins with the protagonist’s first day at the college gate and ends with his last there and there are 4 years in between these two days.
-Author talks in detail about the college life through the protagonists first person account of friends, ragging, senior-junior relationship, romance, festivals, sports tournaments, lectures, examinations, canteen, outings and yes politics too.
-He is no doubt proud of his prestigious college and makes it a point to mention that people who could have gone to IIT chose ISM over it.
+The story begins with the protagonist’s first day at the college gate and ends with his last there.
+And there are 4 years in between these two days.
+Author talks in detail about the college life through the protagonists first-person account of friends, ragging, senior-junior relationship, romance, festivals, sports tournaments, lectures, examinations, canteen, outings and yes politics too.
+He is no doubt proud of his prestigious college.
+And makes it a point to mention that people who could have gone to IIT chose ISM over it.

 It is in the last 20%, that he starts building the plot for his thriller angle.
 There is a murder on campus followed by a series of terrorist attacks across the country.
-Protagonist and his friend try to solve the murder with no clue that it was linked to the terrorist attacks.
-They do not really solve the case but keep chasing authorities to solve it but show bravery during an event.
-Element of suspense is week and you know all the time who the culprit is.
+The protagonist and his friend try to solve the murder with no clue that it was linked to the terrorist attacks.
+They do not really solve the case.
+But keep chasing authorities to solve it but show bravery during an event.
+The element of suspense is weak and you know all the time who the culprit is.
 There is only a slight reference to this element in the beginning.
-The victim psychology has just been touched and I think this could have been explored at a deeper level.
-In fact it remains absolutely camouflaged in the character through the story.
+The victim psychology has just been touched.
+And I think this could have been explored at a deeper level.
+In fact, it remains absolutely camouflaged in the character through the story.